Alphabet unit to start Toronto smart-city tech pilot in summer, build in 2020

 Most of the technology will be sourced from several other companies, Doctoroff said.
 “It’s possible we might invest in (some of) them to encourage them or potentially to fund some of those things, but that will be a smaller percentage.”

-Sidewalk has invested C$50 million ($39.4 million) for testing and engagement this year.
+Sidewalk has invested $50 million for testing and engagement this year.
 It will lease a new waterfront office in summer, where it will showcase some Quayside technologies, he said.

 Sidewalk will have a better idea by year-end whether its partnership with Waterfront Toronto could extend to the broader eastern waterfront, he said.